SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-18-lessons-vs-another-booster.md

 immunocompromised, especially in the developing nations.
 This may not afflict affluent consciences&hellip; but it _should._

-It is, in Adler-Bells terms, "a self-satisfied state of necro-normalcy in which thousands of lives are disposable".
+It is, in Adler-Bell's terms, "a self-satisfied state of necro-normalcy in which thousands of lives are disposable".
 It sets us up for the next wave, currently hinted at in the [cryptic SARS-CoV2 sequences in NYC wastewater]({{ site.baseurl }}/sars-cov2-cryptic/), against early surrender: